Rolex Day-Date: Stella Dial

-Like the Rolex Day-Date, the Stella dial features the date and the day, spelled in full, but unlike the standard edition Day-Date which traditionally features dial colors in black, gold, or silver, the Stella features dial colors in red, orange, oxblood, blue, green, turquoise, peach, salmon, pink, yellow, or purple.

-History

-Originally introduced in the 1970s, the Stella dial was considered unpopular due to the vibrancy of colors, as Rolex buyers preferred the more conservative Day-Date dials, like white, black, and silver.

-Due to a limited production and the possibility Rolex destroyed several Stella pieces due to lack of commercial success, the Stella has become popular among vintage watch collectors and is considered to be an inspiration to newer Rolex models with vividly colored dials.

 The Stella model with 18k gold and yellow lacquered dial is considered one of the rarest, with one selling at Christie's for US$131,250 in 2019, with another selling for 275,000 Swiss Francs (approximately US$300,000) at Phillips.
-In 2022, Monaco Legend Auctions brokered the sale of a yellow lacquered dial Stella for €650,000 (US $685,340).
 Other models with different dial color and band combinations have been sold for over CHF50,000.

 In 2013, Rolex released a new Day-Date with vividly colored leather straps and matching colored dials. that Rolex enthusiasts also dubbed "Stella".
-Today, a wide variety of replacement straps for Rolex Day-Date 36mm are available in different colors and styles.

-In September 2020, Rolex introduced five new Oyster Perpetual watches featuring bright, vibrant colored, enamel lacquered dials like the original Stella from the 1970s.
+Stainless steel

+Whilst the Day-Date has been offered in only gold and platinum throughout its production, six of the Ref.
+6611 were made in stainless steel and offered as prizes to students of the Geneva school of Horology.

+Day-Date II

+In 2008, Rolex introduced the Day-Date II in 4mm.
+This was retired in 2015, and Rolex instead offered the model in both 36mm and 40mm sizes.

 Today, the Day-Date is available in 26 different languages English, Spanish, Dutch, Indonesian, Italian, Japanese, Latin, Arabic, German, Polish, Portuguese, Russian, Chinese, Danish, Basque, Catalan, Ethiopian, Finnish, French, Greek, Hebrew, Moroccan, Norwegian, Persian, Swedish and Turkish.